DukeRobotics/robosub-ros/landside/catkin_ws/src/gui/README.md

-# System utils
+# GUI

 This package provides a GUI to interact and interface with the robot.
-Functionality is described below
+Functionality is described below.

 ## Running